 Leverage Figure 1(b) plots leverage levels across $\eta$ .
-With constant rates, leverage is hardly affected by the level of interest rates; lower constant rates do not lead to meaningful changes in leverage.
-However, for low levels of equity the Put dramatically props up bank leverage.
+With constant rates, the level of interest rates hardly affects leverage at each $\eta$ .
+Changes in monetary policy have much more significant effects on bank leverage than parallel shifts in rates.
+For low levels of equity the Put dramatically props up bank leverage.
 These changes occur even though interest rates in each case are the same as one of the constant-rates policies.
 In contrast, leverage levels in good times are quite similar for all policies.
-This is a
+This is a counterintuitive result; a typical concern about a Fed Put is that expectations for low rates in the future will lead banks to take more risk in good times.
+Instead, interest rate policy in good times primarily affects asset prices, not allocations.